SkAdilina/DNA_Binding/README.md

-# Classification of DNA_Binding Using Sequence Based Features and Feature Selection
+# Classification of DNA-Binding Proteins Using Sequence Based Features and Feature Selection

 # The Datasets
 The datasets folder contains all the feature for the experiments.
 All the features need to unzipped and kept in the datasets folder for the codes to run properly.